-It is important that applicants are well prepared and can demonstrate they are genuinely visiting the UK for business purposes.
+It is important that applicants for a Business Visit visa are well prepared and can demonstrate they are genuinely visiting the UK for genuine purposes.

-There is a range of 'permitted activities' available to a Business Visitor which are detailed on our visit visa page and are summarized below:
+There is a range of ‘permitted activities’ available to a Business Visitor visa which are detailed on our visit visa page and summarised below:

 These are: